 THE POINT: Jesus restores us when we fail.
 Discuss some failures you have had with your student.
 How can you deal with failure better as a parent?
 Have a conversation around this quote:

 “Hope is passion for what is possible.”1 —Søren Kierkegaard

 LIVE IT OUT: Your student has been encouraged to do one or both Live It Out activities.
-If your student chooses to do Focus on a Friend:
+If your student chooses to do Honest Evaluation:

-If your student chooses to do Bite-Size Testimony:
+If your student chooses to do Serve Others:

 • Give your student ideas of ways to serve others in your family this week.

 • Pray that your student will be an example to others in serving.

 1. “Hope Quotes,” Hope Faith Prayer, [cited 19 July 2013].
 Available from the Internet: hopefaithprayer.com.